cdhassell/freeseat4wp/README.md

 <li>Once you have your seatmap installed, the next step is to create a show at the Show Setup page.
 Fill in the information in that form, including a name, description, image, show dates and prices.
 Show dates are added by pressing the "+" button under the date list.

-<li>Prices are entered by class of seat, which are set in the seatmap.
+<li>Ticket prices are entered by class of seat, which are set in the seatmap.
 For example, if your seatmap contains seats organized into classes 1, 2, and 3, you will need to enter prices for those 3 classes on this page.
 A column is provided for reduced price tickets, for example, a special price for children.

 <li>If you are uploading an image for the show, be careful of the size.
 Files larger than 1MB will be refused.
 The image will be resized to 300 pixels wide.